ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 As detailed in the [deployment manuals](../tutorials/index.md), the **public images** for the deployment of the enabler are available in [DockerHub](https://hub.docker.com/u/cbenablereveris).

-As the project is divided in two parts (fornt-end and back-end), there are **two Docker images** for its deployment.
-They are:
+As the project is divided in two parts (Front-end and Back-end), there are **two Docker images** for its deployment:

-- cb-visualisation-data-enabler (front-end)
+- cb-visualisation-data-enabler (Front-end)
-- cb-visualisation-data-enabler-server (back-end)
+- cb-visualisation-data-enabler-server (Back-end)

 Additionally, there are images for two branches of the [GitHub repository](https://github.com/ConnectingEurope/Context-Broker-Data-Visualisation), so each branch has its own images in DockerHub.